 - Home to some of the city’s finest nightlife venues

-Set on the banks of a branch of the Avon River, The Waterfront (or Harbourside) is one of Bristol’s main nightlife hotspots.
-It’s home to many of the city’s top clubs, bars, and pubs, and offers trendy waterside views.
+Set on the banks of the River Avon, The Waterfront (or Harbourside) is one of Bristol’s main nightlife hotspots.
+It’s home to many of the city’s top clubs, bars, and pubs.

 PRYZM is a massive club, with a capacity of over 2,500 and a party-all-night kind of atmosphere.
 The Slug And Lettuce is a great option for a cool, chilled bar session.
-The vibe here is more trendy, mainstream and pricier than elsewhere in the city.
+The vibe here is more trendy, and mainstream with top 40 hits and hen/stag dos.

-- Plenty of street food on offer for late night feasts
+- Plenty of street food for late night feasts

 - Great if you have centrally located accommodation